api3dao/old-api3-docs/docs/airnode/next/grp-developers/call-an-airnode.md

 This example will use a [full request](../reference/concepts/request.md#_3-full-request) type (note the `airnode.makeFullRequest` function call in the code below) which is called from the requester's own function `callTheAirnode`.
 The function `makeFullRequest` requires that the requester pass all parameters needed by Airnode to call its underlying API.

 Once the request has been made to `airnode.makeFullRequest` the AirnodeRrp.sol contract will return a `requestId` confirming the request has been accepted and is in process of being executed.
 Your requester would most likely wish to track all requestIds.
 Note the line `incomingFulfillments[requestId] = true;` in the code below that stores the requestIds in a mapping.
-This will be useful when the Airnode responds to the requester later at the function (`airnodeCallback`) with the requestId, statusCode and the data requested.
+This will be useful when the Airnode responds to the requester later at the function (`airnodeCallback`) with the `requestId` and the `data` requested.

 ```solidity
 import "@api3/protocol/contracts/rrp/requesters/RrpRequester.sol";